lady and dog sit at the Cuyahoga Valley National Park sign

 The Cuyahoga Valley Scenic Railroad is a tourist excursion railway with many boarding stations throughout the park.
 I left it off of the list of sites until now because not only is it an attraction, but it is also a great way to get around the park.
 Hikers and bikers can purchase a cheap one-way ticket, ride the rails to a distant boarding station, and then take the park trails back to the original starting point.
 Using the railroad’s BIKE ABOARD! program, the train staff can load bikes into the specialized storage train car to transport to the designated stops along the route.

-PRO TIP: Ride the Polar Express train ride in Ohio to experience the winter wonderland in Cuyahoga Valley National Park on the way to visit Santa at the North Pole!
+PRO TIP: Visiting Cuyahoga Valley National Park is great in any seasoning, but winter is especially fun!
+Ride the Polar Express train ride in Ohio to experience the winter wonderland in Cuyahoga Valley National Park when you visit Santa at the North Pole!

 TRAILS and HIKING